Tracy Greene

-Tracy Lamar Greene (born November 5, 1972) is an American former professional football who was a tight end for the Kansas City Chiefs and Pittsburgh Steelers of the National Football League (NFL).
+Tracy Lamar Greene (born November 5, 1972) is an American former professional football player who was a tight end for the Kansas City Chiefs and Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Grambling State Tigers and was selected by the Chiefs in the seventh round (219th overall) of the 1994 NFL draft.
 He participated in the 1995–96 NFL playoffs and in Super Bowl XXX.